Poordeveloper/VideoZ/README.md

 # VideoZ
-A mac app for uploading videos files to YouTube automatically.
+A mac app for uploading video files to YouTube automatically.

 Features:
 - Automatically detect new video files and upload